-The hallmark of the half decade prior to the arrival of the British Settlers in 1820 was the steady encroachment of the Dutch farmers from the west.
-In spite of every effort on the part of the Cape governors to prevent the farming burghers from spreading eastwards, this ineluctable movement did not abate.
+The hallmark of the half decade prior to the arrival of the British Settlers in 1820 was the steady encroachment of the Dutch farmers commonly from the west.
+In spite of every effort on the part of the Cape Governors to prevent the Trekboers from spreading eastwards, this ineluctable movement did not abate.

 Main picture: Trekboers crossing the Karoo by Charles Davidson Bell